GSA OASIS+ J-3 C-SCRM Deliverables

 2. Post-award deliverables that must be provided to the GSA within ninety (90) days of contract award.

-GSA OASIS+ requirements should not be taken lightly and it would be foolish to think an organization could implement the post-award deliverables within 90 days, unless those underlying capabilities already existed.
-Reasonably, the amount of work required could take a staffed cybersecurity team 6-18 months to fully implement these requirements.
-As you can see from the requirements listed in the tables, there is a considerable amount of work that must be implemented to both be able to (1) attest to certain requirements and (2) provide documented evidence of the capability.
+GSA OASIS+ requirements should not be taken lightly!
+The underlying capabilities to meet GSA OASIS+ requirements represent a significant amount of work (e.g., a staffed cybersecurity team could take 6-18 months to fully implement these requirements).
+As you can see from the requirements listed in the tables below, there is a considerable amount of work that must be implemented to both be able to (1) attest to certain requirements and (2) provide documented evidence of the capability.
 This is more than just cybersecurity, since it involves:

 • Information Technology (IT) - disaster recovery / business continuity teams;